vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/proposals/freeform-proposal.md

 * A minimum of whichever is larger, associated with that public key: <NetworkParameter frontMatter={frontMatter} param="governance.proposal.freeform.minProposerBalance" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="governance.proposal.freeform.minProposerBalance" hideName={true} formatter="governanceToken" suffix="tokens"/>) or <NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideName={true} formatter="governanceToken"  formatter="governanceToken" suffix="tokens"/>)
 * Familiarity with [governance on Vega](../../concepts/governance.md)

+You should also share your proposal idea in the [_Freeform Proposals_ forum section ↗](https://community.vega.xyz/c/governance/free-form-proposals/31) before submitting it to the network.

 ## Templates and submitting

-In the tabs below you'll see an annotated example, which describes what each field is for, a JSON example, and command line examples for different operating systems.
+In the tabs below you'll see:

-The governance dApp has a [tool to help you put together a proposal ↗](https://governance.vega.xyz/proposals/propose/freeform).
-When you have your proposal ready you can [submit the JSON on the governance dApp ↗](https://governance.vega.xyz/proposals/propose/raw).
+* Annotated example describing what each field is for
+* JSON example that can be submitted with the [governance dApp ↗](https://governance.fairground.wtf/proposals/propose/raw)
+* Command line examples for different operating systems

 **Replace the example data with the relevant details before submitting.**